When it comes to emergency preparedness, it’s the small things we do that make the biggest difference.

 CO poisoning primarily occurs when the fuel isn’t burned completely (aka incomplete combustion): When the flame doesn’t get enough oxygen, it starts to emit carbon monoxide (dangerous) instead of carbon dioxide (safe).

 Signs of Incomplete Combustion

-- Soot: Any soot or staining around the appliance is a sign that there are high amounts of CO being produced.
+- Soot: Any soot or staining around the appliance indicates that high amounts of CO are being produced.

 - Flame or pilot blowing out: More carbon monoxide is produced anytime the flame is interrupted.

 - Read the product manual: Always read the instructions for and test your emergency heaters, stoves, generators, etc. BEFORE you need them, ensure you know how to use them properly.

 - Keep products clean: Incomplete combustion sometimes occurs because fuel lines are dirty or blocked.
 Regularly check, clean, and maintain your products, so they are safe to use when an emergency strikes.

 - Use the high setting: Incomplete combustion is more likely on the low setting of stoves (such as when simmering) than when the flame is on high.
 Don’t keep the flame very low to save fuel.

 - Put pots higher above flame: Anything that blocks the flame will also hinder combustion.
 Simply putting your pot or pan higher above the flame can reduce levels of CO.

 - Only use products safe for indoors: See our picks for best indoor emergency stoves and indoor propane heaters.